Seiko: 1930 to 1990

-In 1969, Seiko launched the Astron, the world's first production quartz watch; when it was introduced, it cost the same as a medium-sized car.
-Seiko later went on to introduce the first quartz chronograph.
-The year 1969 marked the launch of the Astron, as well as several other wristwatches that Seiko positioned as its own historical models.
-In the same year, Seiko introduced the Five Sport Speed Timer, the world's first Magic Lever watch with a vertical clutch and column wheel.
-It was a resounding success for its compactness and practicality, and had a major influence on subsequent chronographs around the world.
-The company also launched the Grand Seiko V.F.A., a mechanical wristwatch with ultra-high accuracy of plus or minus two seconds per day, and the U.T.D., a mechanical wristwatch with a thickness of 1.98 mm.
+In 1969, Seiko released several wristwatches that the company now regards as historically significant models.
+The Astron became the world’s first commercially available quartz wristwatch, with a price tag comparable to that of a mid-sized car at the time.
+The release of the Astron triggered what became known as the "Quartz Revolution" or "Quartz Crisis," during which the Swiss watch industry suffered a major decline from the 1970s through the early 1980s.
+The 5 Sports Speed Timer was the world’s first commercially available automatic chronograph, achieving great success due to its compact design and practical functionality.
+Although Zenith had previously unveiled a prototype automatic chronograph, Seiko was the first to bring one to market.
+Seiko also introduced the Grand Seiko V.F.A., a mechanical watch with ultra-high accuracy rated at ±2 seconds per day, and the U.T.D., a mechanical watch with an exceptionally thin movement measuring just 1.98 mm.

 Since the 1970s, Seiko has introduced a variety of wristwatches with various world firsts: in 1973, Seiko introduced the world's first wristwatch with a LCD display capable of displaying six digits for hours, minutes and seconds; in 1975, Seiko introduced the world's first digital watch with a stopwatch function and a diver's watch with a titanium case.
 In 1978, Seiko introduced the world's first quartz diver's watch with a water resistance of 600 meters; in 1982, the world's first wristwatch with a television; in 1983, the world's first wristwatch with a record-and-play function and an analog quartz chronograph; in 1984, the world's first wristwatch computer; and in 1986, the world's first diver's watch with a ceramic case water-resistant to 1000 meters.

 In 1974, Seiko launched Credor, a luxury brand using precious metals and jewelry, and in 1979, Alba, a low-priced brand for young people.

 In 1985, Orient and Seiko established a joint factory.

 In 1986, Baselworld allowed non-European manufacturers to participate, and Seiko began exhibiting that year.

 In 1988, Seiko invented the world's first wristwatch with an innovative mechanism called "Auto Quartz", in which a rotating oscillating weight rotates in response to the wearer's arm movements, generating electricity to power the quartz.
 This mechanism was developed with the aim of creating a quartz watch that does not require battery replacement.
 This mechanism was adopted as Seiko's core movement and later renamed "A.G.S.".
 (Automatic Generating System).
 In 1991, to increase popularity, the watches were relaunched under the name "Seiko Kinetic".